kas-gui/kas/kas-wgpu/README.md

 This crate has the following feature flags:

 -   `clipboard` (enabled by default): clipboard integration
--   `font-kit` (enabled by default): uses the `font-kit` crate to locate a suitable system font; otherwise a hard-coded font path is used
 -   `stack_dst` (enabled by default): enables `kas-theme::MultiTheme`
 -   `gat`: enables usage of the Generic Associated Types feature (nightly only and currently unstable), allowing some usages of `unsafe` to be avoided.